TAbdiukov/PPSSPP-patches/README.md

 Y = 3 for byte write, 4 for halfword and 5 for word)
 ```

-Also do I need to clear the ~~fake~~ offset register after use?
-Apparently not.
+Must I clear the (fake) offset register after use - No.

 ## Safety checks